0xEE00/help/sl-SI/PDOReport.md

 This topic describes how to prepare PD-O report and prepare the xml data file according to Slovene legislation.

-## Check and adjust setups

-1. Open PDO Setup page.
-Populate fields PDO Report No. Series, Prep.
-By User ID, Resp.
-User ID.
-Enter PDO VAT Identifier Filter Code.
+## Assisted Setup

+To enable PDO Report functionality you need to set up fields in advanced Adriatic Localization that can be accessed through Assisted Setup.

+1. Open Assisted Setup.
+2. Choose Set up advanced Adriatic Localization.
+3. Program opens wizard.
+4. Go to Next page.
+5. Choose localization country SI.
+6. Enable option PDO enabled.
+7. Go to next page.
+8. Check or correct data about company.
+9. Go to next page.
+10. Choose PDO Report No. Series to create PDO reports.
+11. Choose PDO Prepared by user ID that will prepare PDO reports when exporting XML file to authorities.
+12. Choose PDO Responsible user ID that will be responsible for PDO reports when exporting XML file to authorities.
+13. Enter VAT Ident.
+Filter Code that will be used to filter VAT Entries in PDO Report.

+## User Setup

+1. Open User Setup page.
-2. Open User Setup page and on relevant users populate fields Reporting Name, Reporting E-mail, Reporting Phone, Reporting Position.
+2. Populate fields Reporting Name, Reporting E-mail, Reporting Phone, Reporting Position on relevant users.

+## VAT Posting Setup

-3. Open VAT Posting Setup and insert or adjust relevant records.
+1. Open VAT Posting Setup and insert or adjust relevant records.
 For combination of VAT Business Posting Group and VAT Product Posting Group:
 - Enter VAT % (informative) for combination.
 - Field VAT Calculation Type should be Normal VAT and field VAT % should be 0.
 - Enter Sales VAT Account, VAT Identifier.